JadeLee274/anomaly/tods_data_generation/README.md

 ## Data Generation and F1-based Scores
 - First of all, note that the deep-learning-based anomaly detection models are based on Autoencoder, RNN+LSTM, and GAN.
 Transformer or Diffusion backbones are not included in the paper.
 (Anomaly Transformer gained better/similar F1 score compared to the classical models that will be discussed in this section.)

 - Based on the formulations, authors coded the data generation process in both univariate, multivariate version.
 So that we can generate the synthesize time series anomaly detection dataset.
-We can customize the settings, of course.
+I modified the multivariate dataset generation code so that we can flexibly generate data.

 - Surprisingly, classical machine learning algorithms beat the Autoencoder-, LSTM+RNN- and GAN- based deep learning algorithms on the datasets.